Last Updated on

 Improvement is one of the few areas of life where there isn’t a limit.
 Even after accomplishing everything you set out to achieve, there is always still a chance for improvement – and accountability partners are always on the lookout for ways you can improve yourself.
 So, even if what you have done is so brilliant, there is always a way to improve on it.

 The accountability partners may do this by offering another perspective to doing what you did.
-They may also just thoroughly scrutinize the whole process to uncover areas of weaknesses and fault in your work.
+They may also just thoroughly scrutinize the whole process to uncover areas of weaknesses and faults in your work.

 Valuable Support and Advice